Z3BRO/Flipper-Zero-RGB/README.md

 The patch file is for UNLEASHED ONLY.

 When purchasing the pcb make sure to have the thickness set to 0.6mm and the layer ammount set as 2.

+Here is a video on how to use git patch files https://www.youtube.com/watch?v=ArbQNoNlFXk